All Episodes

 They're not telling the court who's paying for it.

-Now they they did pay for it different levels, layers deep.
+Now, they did pay for it different levels, layers deep.

-I know this gets a little bit complicated, but it's not but the corruption is pretty clear for everybody to see.
+I know this gets a little bit complicated, but it's not, but the corruption is pretty clear for everybody to see.

-The deception before a FISA judge is breathtaking to be honest.
+The deception before a FISA judge is breathtaking, to be honest.

 Joining us now with their reaction, we have Greg Jarrett, Fox News legal analyst, and Sidney Powell, federal appellate attorney, former federal prosecutor, author of the book License to Lie, exposing corruption in the Department of Justice.